Director, Eleanor Stellyes Center for Global Studies

 Galesburg, IL 61401-4999

-College Year in Athens (CYA) provides both semester and year-long programming taught in English.
+College Year in Athens (CYA) provides both semester and year-long programming taught in English (and a term option for the fall).
 Since its establishment in 1962 it has offered visiting university students an academically rigorous program of studies combined with the vibrant experience of day-to-day contact with the people, monuments, and landscapes of Greece and the Mediterranean region.

 CYA offers courses in classical Greek studies, the Byzantine Empire, and contemporary Greece.
 The program is designed to help students achieve their academic goals while imparting a deeper understanding of Greece and the region through the ages, gaining a new perspective on the global environment through hands-on learning opportunities.